debhem/OptFor-EU_WP1/README.md

 __Outputs__: File named rs_veg_europe_soilCarbon_none_mon_2015_2024_v1_smap.nc, at 9km resolution, monthly for 2015-2024, with units tonnes C/ha
 ##

-Process_Satellite_EURO-CORDEX_EFMI-DisturbanceInsectsDisease_2010_2021_Events.py
+__Filename__: Process_Satellite_EURO-CORDEX_EFMI-DisturbanceInsectsDisease_2010_2021_Events.py

-__description__ = "Produces EFMI #5.1 Forest area with damage caused by insects and diseases.
-Subsets to the EURO CORDEX region domain"
+__Description__: Produces EFMI #5.1 Forest area with damage caused by insects and diseases.
+Subsets to the EURO CORDEX region domain

-__inputs__ = "DEFID2 database, at day/event of disturbance resolution, for 1963-08-01 to 2021-09-30, with units ha.
-Data was downloaded from Data was downloaded manually from https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/FOREST/DISTURBANCES/DEFID2/VER1-0/"
+__Inputs__: DEFID2 database, at day/event of disturbance resolution, for 1963-08-01 to 2021-09-30, with units ha.
+Data was downloaded from Data was downloaded manually from https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/FOREST/DISTURBANCES/DEFID2/VER1-0/

-__outputs__ = "File named rs_veg_europe_disturbanceInsectsDisease_none_event_1963_2021_v1_defid2.shp, area shapefile, daily/event for 1963-08-01 to 2021-09-30, with units ha; and a file named metadata_rs_veg_europe_disturbanceInsectsDisease_none_event_1963_2021_v1_defid2.txt with the metadata for the shapefile.
+__Outputs__: File named rs_veg_europe_disturbanceInsectsDisease_none_event_1963_2021_v1_defid2.shp, area shapefile, daily/event for 1963-08-01 to 2021-09-30, with units ha; and a file named metadata_rs_veg_europe_disturbanceInsectsDisease_none_event_1963_2021_v1_defid2.txt with the metadata for the shapefile
+##

 Process_Satellite_EURO-CORDEX_EFMI-DisturbanceWeather_2010_2021_Events.py

-__description__ = "Produces EFMI #6.1 Forest area with damage caused by severe weather events.
-Subsets to the EURO CORDEX region domain"
+__Description__: Produces EFMI #6.1 Forest area with damage caused by severe weather events.
+Subsets to the EURO CORDEX region domain

-__inputs__ = "FORWIND database, at day/event of disturbance resolution, for 2000-07-25 to 2018-10-28, with units ha.
-Data was downloaded manually from https://figshare.com/articles/dataset/A_spatially-explicit_database_of_wind_disturbances_in_European_forests_over_the_period_2000-2018/9555008"
+__Inputs__: FORWIND database, at day/event of disturbance resolution, for 2000-07-25 to 2018-10-28, with units ha.
+Data was downloaded manually from https://figshare.com/articles/dataset/A_spatially-explicit_database_of_wind_disturbances_in_European_forests_over_the_period_2000-2018/9555008

-__outputs__ = "File named rs_veg_europe_disturbanceWeather_none_event_2000_2018_v1_forwind.shp, area shapefile, daily/event for 2000-07-25 to 2018-10-28, with units ha; and a file named metadata_rs_veg_europe_disturbanceWeather_none_event_2000_2018_v1_forwind.txt with the metadata for the shapefile."
+__Outputs__: File named rs_veg_europe_disturbanceWeather_none_event_2000_2018_v1_forwind.shp, area shapefile, daily/event for 2000-07-25 to 2018-10-28, with units ha; and a file named metadata_rs_veg_europe_disturbanceWeather_none_event_2000_2018_v1_forwind.txt with the metadata for the shapefile
+##

-Download_Satellite_Global_EFMI-ChangeTCD_2012_2015_2018_Annual.py
+__Filename__: Download_Satellite_Global_EFMI-ChangeTCD_2012_2015_2018_Annual.py

-__description__ = "Downloads the data for the EFMI #8 Changes in Tree Cover Density."
+__Description__: Downloads the data for the EFMI #8 Changes in Tree Cover Density

-__inputs__ = "Sentinel-2 Copernicus High-Resolution Layer Tree Cover Density dataset, at 100m resolution, annually for 2012, 2015 and 2018, with units %"
+__Inputs__: Sentinel-2 Copernicus High-Resolution Layer Tree Cover Density dataset, at 100m resolution, annually for 2012, 2015 and 2018, with units %

-__outputs__ = "Files named TCD_{yyyy}_100m_eu_03035_d04_full.tif, at 100m resolution, annually for 2012, 2015 and 2018, with units %"
+__Outputs__: Files named TCD_{yyyy}_100m_eu_03035_d04_full.tif, at 100m resolution, annually for 2012, 2015 and 2018, with units %
+##

-Process_Satellite_EURO-CORDEX_EFMI-ChangeTCD_2012_2015_2018_Annual.py
+__Filename__: Process_Satellite_EURO-CORDEX_EFMI-ChangeTCD_2012_2015_2018_Annual.py

-__description__ = "Produces EFMI #8 Changes in Tree Cover Density.
-Resamples spatial resolution and subsets to the EURO CORDEX region domain"
+__Description__: Produces EFMI #8 Changes in Tree Cover Density.
+Resamples spatial resolution and subsets to the EURO CORDEX region domain

-__inputs__ = "Sentinel-2 Copernicus High-Resolution Layer Tree Cover Density dataset, at 100m resolution, annually for 2012, 2015 and 2018, with units %"
+__Inputs__: Sentinel-2 Copernicus High-Resolution Layer Tree Cover Density dataset, at 100m resolution, annually for 2012, 2015 and 2018, with units %

-__outputs__ = "Files named rs_veg_europe_changeTCD_none_ann_2015_v1_clms.tif and rs_veg_europe_changeTCD_none_ann_2018_v1_clms.tif, at 1km resolution, annually for 2015 and 2018 with respect to 2012, with units %"
+__Outputs__: Files named rs_veg_europe_changeTCD_none_ann_2015_v1_clms.tif and rs_veg_europe_changeTCD_none_ann_2018_v1_clms.tif, at 1km resolution, annually for 2015 and 2018 with respect to 2012, with units %
+##

-Download_Satellite_Global_EFMI-LAI_2014_2024_10-Daily.py
+__Filename__: Download_Satellite_Global_EFMI-LAI_2014_2024_10-Daily.py

-__description__ = "Downloads data for EFMI #11 Leaf Area Index."
+__Description__: Downloads data for EFMI #11 Leaf Area Index

-__inputs__ = "Copernicus Global Land Service LAI dataset, at 300m resolution, 10-daily for 2014 to present, globally, unitless.
+__Inputs__: Copernicus Global Land Service LAI dataset, at 300m resolution, 10-daily for 2014 to present, globally, unitless.
 Note that data was used From January 2014 to August 2016 based upon RT5 PROBA-V and to June 2020 based upon RT0 PROBA-V data with version 1.0 and from July 2020 onwards based upon RT0 Sentinel-3/OLCI data with version 1.1.
-RT0 is the Near Real Time product while RT5 is the final consolidated Real Time product."
+RT0 is the Near Real Time product while RT5 is the final consolidated Real Time product

-__outputs__ = "Files named c_gls_LAI300-RT0_{yyyymmdd}0000_GLOBE_OLCI_V1.1.2.nc or c_gls_LAI300-RT0_{yyymmdd}0000_GLOBE_PROBAV_V1.0.1.nc or c_gls_LAI300_{yyyymmdd}0000_GLOBE_PROBAV_V1.0.1.nc"
+__Outputs__: Files named c_gls_LAI300-RT0_{yyyymmdd}0000_GLOBE_OLCI_V1.1.2.nc or c_gls_LAI300-RT0_{yyymmdd}0000_GLOBE_PROBAV_V1.0.1.nc or c_gls_LAI300_{yyyymmdd}0000_GLOBE_PROBAV_V1.0.1.nc
+##

-Process_Satellite_EURO-CORDEX_EFMI-LAI_2014_2024_10-Daily.py
+__Filename__: Process_Satellite_EURO-CORDEX_EFMI-LAI_2014_2024_10-Daily.py

-__description__ = "Produces EFMI #11 Leaf Area Index.
-Resamples spatial resolution, resampled temporal resolution and subsets to the EURO CORDEX region domain"
+__Description__: Produces EFMI #11 Leaf Area Index.
+Resamples spatial resolution, resampled temporal resolution and subsets to the EURO CORDEX region domain

-__inputs__ = "Copernicus Global Land Service LAI dataset, at 300m resolution, 10-daily for 2014 to present, unitless.
+__Inputs__: Copernicus Global Land Service LAI dataset, at 300m resolution, 10-daily for 2014 to present, unitless.
 Note that data was used From January 2014 to August 2016 based upon RT5 PROBA-V and to June 2020 based upon RT0 PROBA-V data with version 1.0 and from July 2020 onwards based upon RT0 Sentinel-3/OLCI data with version 1.1.
-RT0 is the Near Real Time product while RT5 is the final consolidated Real Time product."
+RT0 is the Near Real Time product while RT5 is the final consolidated Real Time product

-__outputs__ = "File named rs_veg_europe_lai_none_mon_2014_2024_v1_clms.nc, at 1km resolution, monthly from January 2014 to December 2023, unitless"
+__Outputs__: File named rs_veg_europe_lai_none_mon_2014_2024_v1_clms.nc, at 1km resolution, monthly from January 2014 to December 2023, unitless
+##

-Process_Satellite_EURO-CORDEX_EFMI-LST_2000_2021_Daily.py
+__Filename__: Process_Satellite_EURO-CORDEX_EFMI-LST_2000_2021_Daily.py

-__description__ = "Produces EFMI #17.6 Mean monthly land surface temperature.
-Subsets to the EURO CORDEX region domain and gets LST monthly mean by averaging daily day-time data and daily night-time and then taking the mean of day-time and night-time monthly averages."
+__Description__: Produces EFMI #17.6 Mean monthly land surface temperature.
+Subsets to the EURO CORDEX region domain and gets LST monthly mean by averaging daily day-time data and daily night-time and then taking the mean of day-time and night-time monthly averages

-__inputs__ = "ESA-CCI MODIS Terra dataset, at 1km resolution, daily for 2000 to 2018, with units of Kelvin, K. The data was already downloaded in a JASMIN server from the CEDA Archive."
+__Inputs__: ESA-CCI MODIS Terra dataset, at 1km resolution, daily for 2000 to 2018, with units of Kelvin, K. The data was already downloaded in a JASMIN server from the CEDA Archive

-__outputs__ = "Files named rs_veg_europe_lst_none_mon_2000_2018_v1_esacci.nc, at 1km resolution, monthly mean from March 2000 to December 2018, in Kelvin."
+__Outputs__: Files named rs_veg_europe_lst_none_mon_2000_2018_v1_esacci.nc, at 1km resolution, monthly mean from March 2000 to December 2018, in Kelvin
+##